bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 _Note: I recommend to use fully qualified path names to start the script, because, depending on your method to start the script, the $HOME environment variable might not be set. _

 _Note: The script is in a loop until it can connect to the device.
-So if you don&#8217;t want to waste CPU cycles, you can add some lines of code to stop execution after a few retries._
+So if you don't want to waste CPU cycles, you can add some lines of code to stop execution after a few retries._

 ### Testing